cronvel/spellcast/documentation.md

 * `--again`: cast or summon even if it's not needed.
 * `--undead [<respawn time>]`: continously raise undead (i.e. do not exit, instead watch dependencies and cast/summon again), `respawn time` is the debounce time in ms.
 * `--summon-makefile`: summon a Makefile having one rule for each spell and summoning of the spellbook.
-(TODO)